YashVarpe/Final-Year-Project/README.md

 Landslide prediction using machine learning

 ## Description
 This project aims to predict landslides using machine learning techniques.
-By analyzing various geographical and environmental factors, the model can identify areas at risk of landslides.
+By analyzing various geographical and environmental factors, the model can predict the likelihood of landslide occurrences based on past data.
 This can aid in disaster prevention and mitigation efforts.

 ## Features
 - Data preprocessing and cleaning